chenzhuo1011/libri_css/README.md

 ## Requirements

 We use SCTK (https://github.com/usnistgov/SCTK), the NIST Scoring Toolkit, for evaluation and PyKaldi2 (https://github.com/jzlianglu/pykaldi2), a Python internface to Kaldi for ASR.
 They can be installed as follows.
+Note that you need to have Docker enabled on your machine as required by PyKaldi2.
 ```
 ./install.sh
 source ./path.sh
 ```
-The second command defines some environmental variables, where path.sh is created by running install.sh.
+The second command defines some environmental variables, where path.sh is generated as a result of the first command.

 We also use some Python packages.
-Assuming you are using conda, the simplest way to install all required dependencies is to reate a conda environment as follows.
+Assuming you are using conda, the simplest way to install all required dependencies is to create a conda environment as follows.
 ```
 conda env create -f conda_env.yml
 conda activate libricss_release